Last Updated on

 - finding a trail head can sometimes be tricky

-- navigation is not normally a problem, but be aware of the drops or cliffs when is misty or cloudy conditions
+- navigation is not normally a problem, but be aware of the drops or cliffs in misty or cloudy conditions

 - IMPORTANT: Reinebringen isn’t the only mountain with amazing views!
 In fact, every peak provides stunning views.
 However, Reinebringen viewpoint is the busiest trail on Lofoten!
 Personally we opted out, so you won’t find any info about Reinebringen in this post.